Best vacuum for pet hair 2024: tested by experts

 At Homes & Gardens we like to get hands-on experience with all the products we feature.
 You can learn more how we test products in our dedicated guide, and there's a more specific rundown of our vacuum test process in how we test vacuums.

 Each new vacuum we get the opportunity to review is tried and tested in our test center and in our own homes.
 In the test centre, we test each vacuum on carpet, linoleum and wood flooring.
-We test them with flour and sugar, which is a common kitchen spill but also tests dust and dead skin; cereal, which shows how well it picks up or crushes larger debris like crumbs; and most of all old hair extensions, which demonstrates how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.
+We test them with flour and sugar, which is a common kitchen spill but also tests dust and dead skin; cereal, which shows how well it picks up larger debris like crumbs; and most of all on old hair extensions, which demonstrates how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.

-Most importantly, we've also tested these vacuums in homes with pets, so we know exactly how well each vacuum can pick up pet fur, how the pets reacted, and how well they remove any lingering pet smells.
+Most importantly, we've also tested these vacuums in homes with pets, so we know exactly how well each vacuum can pick up pet fur, how the pets reacted, and how well the remove any lingering pet smells.

 We test the vacuum cleaners for a number of weeks (sometimes months) so we get a feel for the longevity and durability of each model.
 In some instances, we are also fortunate enough to keep the vacuum cleaners after writing up the review so we can continue to learn about them and share our findings with you.